-- Tips for exploring Mexico City
+- Travel tips for exploring Mexico City

 - The floating gardens of Xochimilco